 - The naga asked why the water in his pool changed from being crystal clear to dirty.
 The Bodhisatta said it was because the naga chiefs had become quarrelsome.

 - The tree fairy used to be richly honored and wondered why she no longer got donations.
 The Bodhisatta said it was because she stopped protecting men who passed through that stretch of forest.

 - The deer did not know why it could only eat grass underneath a particular tree.
 The Bodhisatta answered that there was a large honeycomb in the tree dripping honey onto the grass below.
-Gamani should take it out and send the best honey to him and keep the rest.
+Gamani should take it down and send the best honey to the palace and keep the rest.

 - The prostitute wondered why she no longer made much money from her trade.
-The Bodhisatta said she used to stay with one man until he had got his money’s worth, but men stopped favoring her when she started switching quickly from one man to the next.
+The Bodhisatta said she used to stay with one man until he had got his money’s worth, but men stopped favoring her when she started switching from one man to the next too quickly.

 - The village headman wanted to know what caused him to go from being rich, respected, and healthy to poor, miserable, and jaundiced.
 The Bodhisatta answered that he used to deal proper justice to the people, but now took bribes and his judgments were unfair.

 His advice complete, the Bodhisatta gave Gamani valuable presents and made him the leader of his own village.
 Then he returned home, stopping along the way to share the Bodhisatta’s advice and collect the treasure and honey.

 One time the Buddha heard some of his disciples praising his extraordinary wisdom.
 He told them this story so they knew he had also been wise in the past.